Strong coupling between a microwave photon and a singlet-triplet qubit: Magnetospectroscopy

-We can gain additional independent information on the system by also using the other IDT characteristics.
-Especially, the resonator provides an absolute energy scale allowing for a quantitative analysis of the interaction between the DQD and the resonator~\cite{borjans2021probing} complementing the preceding DQD Hamiltonian fit.
-As described in the methods section~\ref{app:JC}, by fitting a Jaynes-Cummings model to both the resonator shift $\chi$ and the dressed resonator linewidth $\delta_\omega$ simultaneously, we extract the resonator decay $\kappa$ as well as the qubit tunnel amplitude $t$, the qubit linewidth $\gamma$, and the qubit-photon coupling strength $g$ as a function of $B$, which we plot in Figure~\ref{fig:Fig3}(b).
+Independently, we gain quantitative information about the system by considering the functional dependence of the amplitude $A$ and phase $\varphi$.
+This is possible because the resonator provides an absolute energy scale allowing for a quantitative analysis of the interaction between the DQD and the resonator \corr{and hence to perform qubit spectroscopy~\cite{borjans2021probing,mi2017high,ibberson2021large}.
+This spectroscopy complements} the preceding DQD Hamiltonian fit.
+As described in methods \corr{section~\ref{app:IO}}, by fitting \corr{input-output theory to $\varphi$ and $A$} simultaneously, we extract the qubit tunnel amplitude $t$, the qubit linewidth $\gamma$, and the qubit-photon coupling strength $g$ as a function of $B$, which we plot in Fig.~\ref{fig:Fig4}(b). \corr{Here, we assume $\gamma$ as constant in detuning $\varepsilon$.}

-Using the fits to both the 2-electron Hamiltonian model and the Jaynes-Cummings model in the 2-level approximation, allows to directly identify several regimes, in each of which the qubit has a different spin-character.
-Fig.~\ref{fig:Fig3}(c) shows the corresponding DQD level structure based on the fit parameters as a function of $\epsilon$ for different magnetic field.
+Using the fits to both, the 2-electron Hamiltonian model and \corr{input-output theory} in the 2-level approximation, allows us to directly identify several regimes, in each of which the qubit has a different spin-character.
+Fig.~\ref{fig:Fig4}(c) shows the corresponding DQD level structure based on the fit parameters as a function of $\varepsilon$ for different magnetic field.

-At a low magnetic fields around $B=0.1$\,T, the triplet states (blue curves) are Zeeman split and the ground-state curvature is dominated by the anti-crossing between $S_{1,1}$ and $S_{2,0}$ (red curves).
-We find a singlet charge qubit in the weak coupling limit, i.e. for which the linewidth exceeds the charge-photon coupling by a factor of hundred.
-The formation of a double-dip structure in $\chi (\epsilon)$ between $B\sim 0.03$\,T and $B\sim0.3$\,T is explained by an interaction between the three states $S_{2,0}$, $S_{1,1}$ and $T_{1,1}^+$ as described in the supplementary material.
-Traces of $\chi(\epsilon)$ with a double-dip structure cannot be described by the Jaynes-Cummings Hamiltonian and are therefore not analysed quantitatively.
+At a low magnetic fields around \corr{$B = 20$\,mT}, the triplet states (blue curves) are Zeeman split and the ground-state curvature is dominated by the anti-crossing between $S_{1,1}$ and $S_{2,0}$ (red curves).
+We find a singlet charge qubit in the weak coupling limit, i.e. the linewidth exceeds the charge-photon coupling by a factor of five.
+The formation of an \corr{asymmetric double-dip} structure in $\varphi (\varepsilon)$ between \corr{$B\sim 0.01$\,T and $B\sim0.18$\,T} is explained by an interaction between the three states $S_{2,0}$, $S_{1,1}$ and $T_{1,1}^+$ as described in the supplementary material.
+Traces of \corr{$\varphi(\varepsilon)$} with an \corr{asymmetric} double-dip structure cannot be described by \corr{a two-level input-output model} and are therefore not analysed quantitatively here. \corr{At $B\approx 50$\,mT, $\varphi$ becomes positive.
+Which we interpreted as a drop of the tunnel rate below the resonator frequency, $2t<\omega_0$}